filecoin-saturn/L1-node/docs/faq.md

 **You should update your node to the latest version within 24 hours of the last release.**

-### How do I run multiple nodes?
+### Can I run multiple nodes?

-Yes, multiple nodes can be ran pointing to the same wallet and email address, just follow the same setup instructions on each node.
-However, we don't recommended running multiple nodes in the same location as cache will be fragmented, increasing the TTFB and error rate.
-Also for the same region the DNS weight will just compete.
+Yes, multiple nodes can be ran pointing to the same wallet and email address, just follow the same setup instructions on each host.

+⚠️ We do **NOT** allow multiple nodes on the same host.
+Each node should run on its own hardware. ⚠️

+We don't recommended running multiple nodes in the same region (country) as cache will be fragmented, increasing the TTFB and error rate.
+Also for the same region (country) the DNS weight will just compete with each other.

 ## Wallet